 My depression and overall gloom from a visit to Chernihiv culminated when visiting a local guy, a friend of a friend.
 He was a successful entrepreneur with a self-running business and too much free time on his hands.
 He was bored out of his mind from lack of stimulation and it seemed that each and every minute more that he spent in Chernihiv was sucking the remaining sharpness and intelligence out of his brain.
 His only way out of this was to host foreign couchsurfing guests and plan a long-distance hitchhiking trip across Asia.

 But it wasn’t all downers.
 Surprisingly, I actually saw a lot of hope and optimism while traveling through Ukraine.
 Plus, I had fun visiting my friends.
 That was the real reason I went to Ukraine at this time.
 He and his now-wife were living there for more than a year and before they moved I wanted to visit and see a little bit of the country.
 Part of the purpose was to have some kind of bachelor party of sorts.
-When his finance had taken off for a girl’s weekend in Venice, we planned a couple days of post-Soviet celebration by renting out a private banya, or bath house, with a bunch of friends and ordering out Armenian shashlik and lavash, and drinking plenty of Ukrainian beer and vodka.
+When his fiance had taken off for a girl’s weekend in Venice, we planned a couple of days of post-Soviet celebration by renting out a private banya, or bathhouse, with a bunch of friends and ordering out Armenian shashlik and lavash, and drinking plenty of Ukrainian beer and vodka.
 We enhanced our post-Soviet weekend with Russian caviar, Uzbek bread, and Moldovan wine.

 Cheers to good friends who welcome me back no matter where in the world we are living!